sdobz/pose-demo/README.md

 The exercise page can contain a summary of the exercise log, with a modal to show the full results

+### FEATURE 5 FOR REAL

+Okay let's do this.
+First add the `useResource` hook to manage network resources instead of global states.
+This is a pattern I made up, but have found use elsewhere such as `rtk-query`.
+It is very limited, but I know the entire use case and it fits.

+After that let's loft some state with `AppContext` so that we don't have to punch props through many levels of components.

+This code worked essentially first try (once the type checker passed), that's the benefit of a simple program that entirely fits in head.

+Okay, now the hard part: submitting data.
+I wrote the code using the resource system, and it was fast but BOOO HOO security issue!

+I really want to do security properly, finding examples...

+Eh.
+Time box reached.
+Opening up logs to anyone read/write, proper security is an avenue for future exploration

 ## Timing

 This project is intended to take no more than 4 hours, though I care about quality and will take as long as I need to create a _working_ demonstration.
 Thus priorities are quality first, then time, then scope.